sul-dlss/arclight-demo/README.md

 ## Regenerating the application

-In the oft case that we need to re-run the rails generators, these are the basic steps for regenerating the demo application:
+In the oft case that we need to rebuild the demo application from scratch, these are the basic steps for regenerating the demo application:

 ```
 rails new arclight-demo -m https://raw.githubusercontent.com/sul-dlss/arclight/master/template.rb